 If any work is proposed that requires construction plans, you can prepare them and submit them for review.
 Some changes to certain buildings and business types are required to be drawn by a SC licensed architect.
-David Wilks, Building Official can help you determine if this is required.
-Mr. Wilks can be reached at firstname.lastname@example.org or at 843.383.3025.
+The Navigator Staff can help you determine if this is required.
 Once the plans are approved, permits can be obtained and the work can be completed.
 Inspections will be done as necessary throughout the construction process.

 Certificate of Occupancy, Business License and Utility Account